This post may contain affiliate links. Please read my disclosure policy.

 Why You’ll Love These Easy Maple Pumpkin Cheesecake Bars

 - The fall flavors.
 These cheesecake bars simply taste like autumn.
 There’s pumpkin puree and pumpkin spice.
 There’s maple syrup.
-Add in vanilla, brown sugar, and the caramel flavor of Biscoff, and you’re left with a dessert that screams fall.
+Add in vanilla and brown sugar, and you’re left with a dessert that screams fall.

 - Easy and mess free.
-Cheesecakes can be a real hassle to make, but not this recipe.
-It takes less than an hour, and is relatively fool proof.
+Classic cheesecakes are delicious but a bit time consuming.
+These cheesecake bars take less than an hour, and they’re practically fool proof.
 But best of all?
-It doesn’t use any bowls!
 All you need are a baking pan and a food processor.
 No mixing bowls required!

 - Pillowy texture.
-This recipe isn’t quite as firm as a standard cheesecake.
-It’s a little bit fluffier and more pillowy, which makes it very luxurious.
-And the softness of the filling plays perfectly with the Biscoff crust.
+This recipe is a little bit fluffier and more pillowy than a standard cheesecake, which makes it very luxurious.
+The softness of the filling pairs perfectly with the chewy Biscoff crust.

 Recipe Ingredients